Monte Kali

 Monte Kali and Kalimanjaro are local colloquial names for the spoil heap or spoil tip that towers over the town of Heringen, Hesse, Germany.
 It is one of a number of sites where the K+S chemical company dumps sodium chloride (common table salt), a byproduct of potash mining and processing, a major industry in the area.

 The names are puns of Kali (shorthand for Kalisalz, German for "potash") on "Monte Carlo" and "Kilimanjaro."
-The heap lies directly next to the border with the state of Thuringia, and hence next to the former inner German border with what was once East Germany.
+The heap is near to the border with the state of Thuringia, and hence next to the former inner German border with what was once East Germany.

 The heap rises over 250 m above the surrounding land, its summit reaching 520 m above sea level.
 According to the Werra Potash Mining Museum in Heringen, Monte Kali has been in operation since 1976; as of August 2016, it covered 98 ha and contained approximately 201 million tonnes of salt, with another 900 tonnes being added every hour and 7.2 million tonnes a year.